moveit/moveit2_tutorials/doc/concepts/how_to_guide.rst

 The How-To Guides are distinctly different from tutorials in that they are directed towards a different audience.
 How-To Guides are **Problem-Oriented** and assume the reader came to this page to answer a specific question.
-These pages posses these qualities:
+These pages possess these qualities:

 * a series of steps
 * a focus on the goal